-Your baby is likely to be carefully assessed for any signs of hypoglycaemia and jaundice, as well as breathing problems, especially if your baby is born prematurely.
-However, your baby can be treated, for example, if your baby has hypoglycaemia, hospital staff can give your baby glucose intravenously, if necessary.
+Your baby will be carefully assessed for any signs of hypoglycaemia and jaundice, as well as breathing problems, especially if your baby is born prematurely.
+If your baby has low blood sugar (hypoglycaemia), your baby may need extra feeds or hospital staff can give your baby glucose intravenously.

 Can I breastfeed my baby if I have diabetes?

 Most women with diabetes will be able to breastfeed their baby, although there is sometimes a delay with the milk coming in.